-60. The Applicants' case is that the impugned decision is ultra vires because the ICSC did not have authority under art.
+54. The Applicant's case is that the impugned decision is ultra vires because the ICSC did not have authority under art.
 11 of the ICSC statute to unilaterally impose alterations to the survey methodology, operational rules and to the Geneva post adjustment index without approval from the General Assembly.
-The Applicants submit that art.
+The Applicant submits that art.
 10 of the ICSC statute provides it with authority to make recommendations to the General Assembly regarding salary scales and post adjustment for staff in the professional and higher categories, which involves a precise financial calculation.
 As concerns art.
 11, it grants the ICSC authority to make decisions regarding classification of duty stations.
 Classification, at the current state of affairs, denotes assignment of a duty station within Group I or Group II dependent on whether it concerns countries with hard or soft currencies, a consideration which is not relevant for the case at hand.

-61. The Applicants further echo ILOAT Judgment 4134 in its analysis of art.
+- 55. The Applicant further echoes ILOAT Judgment 4134 in its analysis of art.
 10 of the ICSC statute as exclusively governing the "determination of post adjustments in a quantitative sense" and its conclusion that because articles 10 and 11 cover "mutually exclusive matters", art.
 11 cannot cover any matter that affects the quantification of post adjustment.
 There has been no change to the ICSC statute in accordance with the prescribed procedure.
 In the absence of an amendment to the ICSC statute, the ILOAT rejected the Respondent's argument that the migration of the decisory authority had been accepted by the General Assembly by virtue of its acceptance of the alteration to the manner of calculating the post adjustment.
-The ILOAT similarly rejected the suggestion that the practice itself had broadened the scope of the ICSC's powers beyond those contained in the ICSC statute, as per its established position that "a practice cannot become legally binding if it contravenes a written rule that is already in force".58 framework providing authority for the contested decision.
+The ILOAT similarly rejected the suggestion that the practice itself had broadened the scope of the ICSC's powers beyond those contained in the ICSC statute, as per its established position that "a practice cannot become legally binding if it contravenes a written rule that is already in force".58 - 56.
+While the General Assembly appears to have endorsed a departure from post adjustment scales in 1989, its resolutions 44/198 and 45/259 do not represent a legal framework providing authority for the contested decision.
 They are discrete decisions that do not indicate either on ongoing delegation of authority or a regulatory framework for the work of the ICSC.
 The alleged practical difficulty in seeking General Assembly approval of multipliers does not imply delegated authority.
 In conclusion, the ICSC operates in a manner inconsistent with its Statute.